Buddha's Birthday: North Korea

 Buddha's Birthday is occasionally designated as a public holiday in North Korea and is known as Chopail (초파일 Chopa-il; Hanja: 初八日, "the first 8th day (of the month in the Lunar Calendar)").
 Designation of traditional Korean holidays as public holidays in North Korea are determined by the Cabinet a few days before the traditional holiday begins.
 Buddha's Birthday is a traditional festival in Korean culture, and was celebrated in Korea long before the division of the country.
 As a result, the festival is still celebrated in North Korea by the country's Buddhist population.

 Philippines

 In the Philippines, Buddha's Birthday is known as Kaarawan ni Buddha and usually has Chinese elements via its Chinese community.
-It is not a public holiday as most Filipinos are Christian.
+It is a public holiday.
 However, it can be celebrated by people of all religions.
 Like in China and Japan, Filipino people bathe statues of the Buddha.

 Singapore

 In Singapore, Buddha's birthday is celebrated as Vesak or Vesak Day and is a public holiday in the country.
 Buddhist temples hold celebrations and are decorated with Buddhist flags and flowers.
 Devotees also bring offerings to the temples.